Our management team brings years of experience in education and nonprofit organization management.

 Chief Operations Officer

 Mike’s career has focused on affordable housing, child care, senior care, recreation and parks, fitness centers, museums, performing arts, libraries and schools.
 His history with Wu Yee began many years ago, when he managed the construction and renovation of Wu Yee’s child care centers at 700 Velasco, 888 Clay, 831 Broadway and 1010 Montgomery.
-Mike is currently the Chair of the On Lok Senior Health Services Board of Directors.
+Mike is on the On Lok Senior Health Services Board of Directors.
 He received his education at Wayne State University.